fluxninja/aperture/docs/content/guides/rate-limiting.md

 ## Introduction {#introduction}

 Rate limiting is usually an effective technique to manage load at a service.

-However, it is often, misunderstood and misapplied.
-Often teams apply a blanket rate limit per-user in hopes to protect against service overloads.
+However, it is often misunderstood and misapplied.
+Often teams apply a blanket rate limit per-user in hopes of protecting against service overloads.
 While per-user rate limits provide a mechanism to prevent abuse, they do not safeguard against service overloads.
-This is where rate limiting framework comes in, helping you to understand the different types of rate limits and how to implement them using Aperture.
+This is where the rate limiting framework comes in, helping you understand the different types of rate limits and which blueprints to use for implementing them using Aperture.

 ## A framework for rate limiting {#a-framework-for-rate-limiting}